joomla/joomla-framework/README.markdown

 ## What is the Joomla Framework ?

-The `Joomla Framework` is a platform for writing Web and command line applications in PHP.
+The `Joomla Framework` is a platform for writing web and command line applications in PHP.
 It is free and open source software, distributed under the GNU General Public License version 2 or later.

-The Joomla Content Management System (CMS) is built on top of the `Joomla Framework`.
-For more information about the Joomla CMS visit: http://www.joomla.org/about-joomla.html
+It is comprises code originally developed for the Joomla Content Management System (CMS).
+For more information about the Joomla CMS visit [http://www.joomla.org/about-joomla.html](http://www.joomla.org/about-joomla.html).

-You can find out more about Joomla development at: http://developer.joomla.org.
+For news and information about developering with Joomla, please visit [http://developer.joomla.org](http://developer.joomla.org).

-You can discuss Joomla Framework development at: http://groups.google.com/group/joomla-dev-platform.
+You can discuss Joomla Framework development by joining the mailing list at [http://groups.google.com/group/joomla-dev-platform](http://groups.google.com/group/joomla-dev-platform).

 ## Requirements